Five-dimensional CFTs from the $\epsilon$-expansion: Conclusions

 \section{Conclusions}

-We studied the extrapolation of UV fixed points of non-abelian gauge-theories from $d=4+2\epsilon$ to $d=5$ using Borel-Pad\'e resummation techniques.
-Our main result, illustrated in fig.s \ref{fig:pure_su2}, \ref{fig:su2nf24} and \ref{fig:sun_c}, is the reliability within our error estimates of the $5d$ fixed point for the $SU(2)$ gauge theory with $n_f \leq 4$, and for the pure $SU(n_c)$ theory for $n_c \leq 4$.
-We also used the method to provide a prediction for the dimension of the leading relevant operator at those fixed points, though the estimated relative error is typically rather large, see fig.s \ref{fig:su2nf24} and \ref{fig:sun_c}.
+We studied the extrapolation of UV fixed points of non-abelian gauge theories from $d=4+2\epsilon$ to $d=5$ using Borel-Pad\'e resummation techniques. {Our main result is illustrated in fig.s \ref{fig:pure_su2} and \ref{fig:su2nf24} , where we found evidence for $5d$ fixed points for the $SU(2)$ gauge theory with $n_f \leq 4$.} We also used the method to provide a prediction for the dimension of the leading relevant operator at those fixed points, though the estimated relative error is typically rather large, see fig.s \ref{fig:su2nf24} and \ref{fig:sun_c}.
 These numbers can still provide a useful benchmark for future studies with non-perturbative techniques such as the lattice or the conformal bootstrap.

-In the future it would be interesting to study additional observables of the fixed point in $4+2\epsilon$ dimensions.
+In the future, it would be interesting to study additional observables of the fixed point in $4+2\epsilon$ dimensions.
 These can be used to estimate observables of the conjectural $5d$ fixed point through the extrapolation to $\epsilon\to1/2$.
 Obvious observables to consider are the scaling dimensions of heavier operators.
 One-loop anomalous dimensions of some higher-dimensional operators in $4d$ Yang-Mills have been computed in \cite{Gracey:2002he}.
 In addition to local operators, one can also consider observables associated to the line operators of Yang-Mills theory, such as the coefficient $h$ in the one-point function of the stress-tensor in the presence of the line \cite{Kapustin:2005py}, or the Bremsstrahlung function \cite{Correa:2012at}.

 Another direction for the future is to try to test the proposal of ref. \cite{BenettiGenolini:2019zth, Bertolini:2021cew} using the $F$-theorem and the $\epsilon$-expansion.
 A definite prediction of this proposal is the existence of an RG flow connecting the $E_1$ SCFT to the non-supersymmetric CFT that provides the UV completion of $SU(2)$ YM.
 Therefore according to the $F$-theorem \cite{Klebanov:2011gs} (which is still a conjecture in $5d$) the five-sphere partition function coefficient $F_{E_1}$ of the SCFT and that of the non-supersymmetric CFT $F_{\text{CFT}}$ should satisfy $F_{E_1} > F_{\text{CFT}}$.
 The quantity $F_{E_1}$ has been computed using localization in \cite{Chang:2017cdx}.
 Assuming the CFT is the continuation of the $4+2\epsilon$ fixed point, $F_{\text{CFT}}$ can be computed in perturbation theory using the technique of \cite{Fei:2015oha, Giombi:2015haa}.
 If the extrapolation to $\epsilon \to 1/2$ gives a result of the same order and smaller than $F_{E_1}$, this would be an indication in favor of the proposal.